GuiHue/kondor/README.md

 # LinuxCNC Config for groot2.0
-## WARNING: The MAIN BRANCH of this repo has been moved to linuxcnc 2.9 with probe_basic gui on October 8, 2022
+_WARNING_: The MAIN BRANCH of this repo has been moved to linuxcnc 2.9 with probe_basic GUI  on October 8, 2022.
+Branches in this repository are generally outdated and not maintained.

-Repository for all things related to the linuxCNC and MESA based control system of my CNC router groot2.0
+Repository for all things related to the linuxCNC and MESA based control system of my CNC router groot2.0.
+You're welcome to fork, however, push requests will not be considered as the main purpose of this repo is VC for myself.

 _Status_: This is a work in progress, expect substantial changes over time.
 In other words: For the love of all that is holy: Don't try this at home.
 It couldn't possibly be more broken and machine specific.

 ## About the machine
-* CNC router made from aluminium profile and plate based on a design by fraseserbruch.de
+* CNC router made from aluminum profile and plate based on a design by fraseserbruch.de
 * Workspace XYZ approx. 650/1200/230 mm
 * Key components
     * AC spindle Jianken JGL80 (2.2 kW, ISO20) driven by VFD Hitachi WJ20-022SF
-    * All drives Delta A2 Series (Driver Delta ASDA-A2 0421L and Motors EMCA0604 series)
+    * All drives Delta A2 Series (Driver Delta ASDA-A2 0421L and Motors EMCA0604 series) interface based on step/dir
+    * 4th axis (A Axis) using Nema 34 Stepper and Step/Dir Interface
-    * Control based on linuxCNC 2.8 and Mesa cards (7i76E + 7i84)
+    * Control based on linuxCNC 2.9 and Mesa cards (7i76E + 7i84)
-    * ATC Setup using rack stle toolchange (to come)
+    * ATC Setup using a carousel style tool change based on probe_basic and carousel.comp (to come)
     * tool lenght sensor and 3D wireless touch probe
-    * Pendant by talla83 with TSHW housing as designed by surmetal (see thingiverse)
+    * Pendant by talla83 with TSHW housing as designed by surmetal (see thingiverse) (depreceated)
+    * xhc-whb04b-6 wireless 4 axis pendant
-    * Further features: Status lights, control consolde for start/stop and feed and spindle override
+    * Further features: Status lights, control console for start/stop and feed and spindle override

 ## About the config
 * LinuxCNC 2.9 pre (following master)
 * Debian 11 Bookworm with Preempt-rt kernel
-* GUI: QtPyVCP based Probe_basic (python3) with several modifications
+* GUI: QtPyVCP based Probe_basic (python3) with several modifications to the gui file

 ## Useful Links
 * General LinuxCNC items:
     * Physical override using poti https://forum.linuxcnc.org/24-hal-components/36336-physical-feed-override-knob?start=0